-Today this number has jumped to an impressive 1,700+ servers in 63 different countries.
 This includes numerous locations in Europe, Asia-Pacific, and the Americas as well as a pretty impressive spread across the Middle East and Africa as well.
 You'll have no problem getting a new IP address.

-This is a very impressive server count and even better, we have also confirmed that these servers are all either owned or rented and operated by Surfshark themselves.
+This is a very impressive server count and even better, we have also confirmed that these VPN servers are all either owned or rented and operated by Surfshark themselves.

 Does Surfshark use Virtual Servers?

 They argue that this isn't a problem because they do still own the physical servers and most users won't notice the difference.

-The only two drawbacks they mention are that Surfshark might not connect you to the nearest server because it sees a virtual server as its physical location and also online database updates might be slow meaning sometimes websites appear in the wrong language when a new virtual server is added.
+However, they do admit that it means they might not connect you to the nearest server because it sees a virtual server as its physical location and also online database updates might be slow meaning sometimes websites appear in the wrong language when a new virtual server is added.

-However, if you have read our extended guide to Virtual Locations, you will know that virtual servers can also create other problems.
-They can affect connection speeds on the physical server they are connected to and in some circumstances, they can also pose a security or privacy risk too.
+If you have read our extended guide to Virtual Locations, you will know that virtual servers can also create other problems.
+They can affect connection speeds on the physical server they are connected to and in some circumstances, they can also pose a security risk too.

 Does Surfshark work in China?

 Last year, Surfshark introduced a new feature called NoBorders mode.

-They have also added the Shadowsocks proxy to its service in recent months too.
+They have also added the Shadowsocks VPN proxy to its service in recent months too.
 Shadowsocks is an encrypted proxy that is largely used by people inside Communist China to get over the Great Firewall.

 Shadowsocks only unblocks browser traffic and doesn't encrypt, but for many people stuck inside Communist China, this is a lifeline as it allows them to access vast numbers of websites and reams of information that the regime routinely blocks.

 Does Surfshark offer Dedicated IP Addresses?

-In our Surfshark VPN review, we found that Surfshark doesn't offer the possibility to request a dedicated IP address as such.
+In our Surfshark VPN review, we found that Surfshark doesn't offer dedicated IP addresses.
 But it does have static IP servers (an option on some of its apps).

-If this feature is enabled, it means when you reconnect to the same location, they will endeavour to reconnect you to the same IP Address if at all possible.
+A Static IP means that when you reconnect to the same location, Surfshark VPN will endeavour to reconnect you to the same IP Address if at all possible.